WZ-551: Armament

 The ZSL-92 (WZ-551A) infantry fighting vehicle (IFV) is equipped with a ZPT-90 25 mm cannon and a 7.62 mm Type 86 coaxial machine gun in a closed turret.
 The 25x183mmB ZPT-90 is based on the Type 87 anti-aircraft cannon, which is a bored-out version of the Type 85 anti-aircraft cannon, itself is a direct copy of the Soviet 23x152mmB ZU-23-2.
 The turret has a full 360° traverse with an elevation of -8° ~ 55°.
 Ammunition load for the cannon is 400 rounds, with 200 rounds carried inside the ammunition cartridges, and an additional 200 (120 high-explosive rounds and 80 armour-piercing rounds) carried in the turret.
 The gun can fire single, 3-round burst, 5-round burst, or fully automatic.
 The maximum cyclic rate of fire is 200 rounds/min.
 The secondary coaxial machine gun is fitted with 1,000 rounds.
-The autocannon is not stabilized on the ZSL-92, thus the vehicle is incapable of firing on the move.
+The autocannon is not stabilized on the ZSL-92, thus the vehicle is ineffective at firing on the move.
 The sighting systems are composed of three periscopes for driver, commander, and the gunner.
 The center periscope for driver can be replaced by an image intensifying periscope.
 The periscope for the gunner can be fitted with passive night-vision device, providing limited night combat capability.

-The ZSL-92A (WZ-551B) armored personal carrier (APC) is fitted only with a QJC-88 12.7 mm machine gun.
+The ZSL-92A (WZ-551B) armored personnel carrier (APC) is fitted only with a QJC-88 12.7 mm machine gun.
 The troop compartment is larger and can carry 11 passengers.

 The ZSL-92B IFV (WZ-551B1) is an upgrade variant of the original ZSL-92.
 The new turret is equipped with a fully-stabilized ZPT-99 30 mm autocannon, a Type 86 coaxial machine gun and a missile launch rail for the SACLOS HJ-73C ATGMs positioned on the right hand side of the roof of the turret.
 The vehicle is fitted with modernized electronics system, including gunner thermal imaging sight, laser rangefinder, angle measurement sensor, and digital ballistic computer.
 The turret of ZSL-92B is very similar to that of ZBD-03 and ZBD-86A.

 The PTL-02 assault gun is fitted with Type 86 smoothbore cannon, capable of launching anti-tank guided missile.